Sinestro Corps War: Plot

 Prominent members of the Sinestro Corps, including (clockwise from top left): the Cyborg Superman (Hank Henshaw), Superman-Prime, the Anti-Monitor, Parallax (Kyle Rayner), and Sinestro.
 Art by Ethan Van Sciver.

 Following his defeat in Green Lantern: Rebirth, the events of Green Lantern: Sinestro Corps Special #1 see the supervillain Sinestro retreat to the planet Qward in the Antimatter Universe.
 There he amasses an army, the Sinestro Corps, that he selects based on their ability to "instill great fear".
 Each member is armed with a yellow power ring, mirroring the green ones of the Green Lantern Corps.
 Amongst Sinestro's allies are Parallax and the resurrected Anti-Monitor.
 The Sinestro Corps then launched an all-out assault against the Green Lantern Corps and the universe itself.

 During the assault on Oa, the Sinestro Corps manages to inflict heavy casualties and free Superman-Prime and the Cyborg Superman from their imprisonment.
-Kyle Rayner is captured and transported to Qward, where Sinestro manages to separate Rayner from the symbiote Ion allowing Parallax to possess him.
-In Green Lantern (vol. 4) #21 the heroes Hal Jordan, John Stewart and Guy Gardner attempt to rescue fallen comrade Kyle Rayner, but are themselves entrapped, with Jordan transported to face Sinestro and his allies.
-A failed bid to rescue Jordan depicted in Green Lantern (vol. 4) #22 sees surviving members of the Green Lantern Corps forced underground and split into two groups.
-While one group attempts to free Jordan only to find themselves ambushed, the other successfully rescues Ion.
+Kyle Rayner is captured and transported to Qward, where Sinestro manages to separate Kyle from the symbiotic entity Ion.
+This allows Parallax to possess Kyle.
+In Green Lantern (vol. 4) #21, the heroes Hal Jordan, John Stewart and Guy Gardner attempt to rescue Kyle, but are themselves entrapped, with Hal transported to face Sinestro and his allies.
+A failed bid to rescue Hal depicted in Green Lantern (vol. 4) #22 sees surviving members of the Green Lantern Corps forced underground and split into two groups.
+While one group attempts to free Hal only to find themselves ambushed, the other successfully rescues Ion.
 They then re-unite with their ambushed comrades and together they escape from Qward back to the positive matter universe.
 Hal, John, and Guy return to Earth to warn the Justice League of the Anti-Monitor's return.

 As the Sinestro Corps spreads out to ambush Green Lanterns across the universe, Green Lantern (vol. 4) #23 sees the Guardians decide to rewrite their sacred text, the Book of Oa.
 They remove a section devoted to a prophecy concerning the "Blackest Night", against the objections of two of their number, Ganthet and Sayd.
 They then add ten new laws, the first of which authorizes the use of lethal force against the Sinestro Corps, while Ganthet and Sayd are expelled from Oa.
 As the Green Lanterns gather on Oa in preparation for a Sinestro Corps assault, the Sinestro Corps teleport themselves and their Central Power Battery instead to a new Warworld, their objective revealed to be Earth.
 Events in Green Lantern Corps (vol. 2) #16 show Hal informing the Green Lantern Corps of Sinestro's plans.